 As a joint survey from the Institute for Policy Studies and the National Domestic Workers Alliance shows, Black immigrant domestic workers are even more vulnerable during this crisis.
 More than 800 respondents in three communities — New York, Boston, and Miami-Dade County in Florida — show the scale of this crisis.
 As of June 2020, 65 percent reported being at risk of eviction or utility shut off in the next three months, 49 percent were fearful of seeking out government aid due to their immigration status, 45 percent had lost their jobs, and a quarter reported having their hours reduced.

 Because women tend to bear more responsibility for family caregiving, they were more likely than men to drop out of the labor force, particularly in the first phase of the pandemic, to take care of children who had to stay home from school or day care or to help infected family members.
-According to Bureau of Labor Statistics data, between January and September 2020, women’s labor force participation rate dropped by 2.4 percentage points, compared to a drop of 1.9 points for men.
+According to Bureau of Labor Statistics data, between January 2020 and June 2021, women’s labor force participation rate dropped by 1.7 percentage points.
 Rand Corporation research reveals that the participation gap between women and men with children was even larger during this period.
 The steepest decline in labor force participation was among women with two children, at 3.82 points, compared to a 1.39 point drop for men with two children.

 Among U.S. women who’ve stopped looking for work during the pandemic, the steepest drops have been among women of color.
-Between February 2020 and November 2021, Black women had a 3.5 percentage point drop in labor force participation was 4.3 points for Black women and 3.8 points for Latinx women, compared to 1.6 for white women as seen in that Bureau of Labor Statistics data.
+Between February 2020 and November 2021, Black women had a 3.5 percentage point drop in labor force participation was 2.9 points for Black women and 3.5 points for Latinx women, compared to 1.8 for white women as seen in that Bureau of Labor Statistics data.
 Several factors may have contributed to women of color becoming discouraged from seeking work.
 On top of their greater caregiving responsibilities, women of color face racial discrimination in hiring and layoffs and they are disproportionately concentrated in service and care sector jobs with high risks of Covid exposure.

 MORE INSTITUTE FOR POLICY STUDIES RESOURCES ON THE CARE ECONOMY